chriscook/cookie-authoriser/readme.md

 ### Incorporating with larger codebases

 This script was designed so that it could be dropped into any page and work with minimal effort and overhead, and no dependencies.
-For this reason it includes Dustin Diaz's [domready](https://github.com/ded/domready) script.
-You may want to extract the contents of this function within `cookieAuth.js`, and add it to the document ready function of your own code if your page already contains some JavaScript.
+For this reason it includes Dustin Diaz's [_domready_](https://github.com/ded/domready) script.
+Sometimes, this can cause problems with pages which already contain _jQuery_.
+In these cases, use the _jQuery_ versions (`cookieAuth-ec-jquery.js` and `cookieAuth-ic-jquery.js`), which do not use the _domready_ script and instead add events to the _jQuery_ event queue.

 ### Compatibility